zhenghh04/mlperf_storage/Submission_guidelines.md

 ### 2.2 Checkpointing
 #### 2.2.1 models
 Benchmark results may be submitted for the following four model configurations.
 The associated model architectures and parallelism settings are listed below.
-The number of MPI processes must be set to 8, 64, 512, and 1024 for the respective models for CLOSE submission.
+The number of MPI processes must be set to 8, 64, 512, and 1024 for the respective models for CLOSED submission.

-For CLOSE submissions, participants are not permitted to change the total number of GPUs.
-However, they may adjust the number of GPUs per host, as long as each host uses more than 4 GPUs.
-This allows the use of nodes with higher GPU density and fewer total nodes.
-Note: the aggregate GPU memory across all nodes must be sufficient to accommodate the model’s checkpoint size.
+For CLOSED submissions, participants are not permitted to change the total number of simulated accelerators.
+However, they may adjust the number of simulated accelerators per host, as long as each host uses more than 4 simulated accelerators.
+This allows the use of nodes with higher simulated accelerator density and fewer total nodes.
+Note: the aggregate simulated accelerator memory across all nodes must be sufficient to accommodate the model’s checkpoint size.

 **Table 2 LLM models**